Transit-Oriented Development Project

 The City has worked closely with CenturyLink and the development team to ensure that CenturyLink remains in the community.
-The challenge to find a comparable site was solved when the City had the opportunity to purchase a property from King County adjacent to the City's Intense Commercial zoned property.
-CenturyLink's Operations facility will be a better fit with similar business types within this area, allowing for a property within the Urban Core
+The City Council considered use of the RV Park, which is owned by the City.
+This site was originally purchased to expand the City’s operations and maintenance facilities at a later time.
+CenturyLink’s Operations facility will be a better fit with similar business types within this area, allowing for a property within the Urban Core.

 Why is the City involved in this project?